vatpac-technology/sops/docs/terminal/tindal.md

 ## Local Procedures
 ### Initial Pitch Procedures
-The [intial points](../../controller-skills/military/#initial-and-pitch) are aligned with Taxiway A at the following locations.
+The [initial points](../../controller-skills/military/#initial-and-pitch) are aligned with Taxiway A at the following locations.

 | RWY  | Initial Point | Altitude |
 | ---- | ------------- | -------- |